alfredodeza/pecan-mount/README.rst

-If no ``mount_name`` is passed in to the ``mount`` callable, it will default to inferring the name from the ``script_name``, which in turn will use ``root`` for empty strings or None and for dotted convertions for other paths.
+If no ``mount_name`` is passed in to the ``mount`` callable, it will default to inferring the name from the ``script_name``, which in turn will use ``root`` for empty strings or None and for dotted conversions for other paths.

 For example, a ``script_name`` that looks like: ``/foo/bar`` will be translated to a ``mount_name`` of ``foo.bar``.